Welcome to the City of Manchester, NH Official Website

 What happens after you go to Social Security to apply for and begin receiving Medicare benefits?
 What else needs to be done?
 Where do you go?
 All these questions and more can be answered by a qualified Medicare Coordinator who will be available to answer your questions and guide you through the intricate ins and outs.
 Call ServiceLink at 644-2240 to reserve your place.
 Sponsored by ServiceLink.

 Computer classes are scheduled throughout the month.
-One-on-one support and group instruction is available.
+One-on-one support is available for one hour of personalized tutoring.
 Stop by the front desk to register for this FREE service or give us a call at 603-624-6533.

 Knit and Crochet.
 Fridays at 1:00 PM

 This group meets every Friday for socialization as well as learning new techniques in fiber crafts.
-Every year the Senior Center participates in Making hats and mittens for local children.
-Come see what it's all about!
+Every year the Senior Center participates in making hats and mittens for local children.
+Come and see what it's all about!

 Tai Chi.
 Fridays 12:00 PM $5.00 per class.

-Mediation in motion, Tai Chi promotes serenity through gentle flowing movements.
-Improves balance, increases range of motion, strengthens the body, and cleanses the mind.
-No prior Tai Chi knowledge is required and movements are adaptable to any level of physical activity.
+Mediation in Motion, Tai Chi promotes serenity through gentle flowing movements and breathwork.
+Tai Chi improves balance, increases range of motion, strengthens the body, and cleanses the mind.
+No prior Tai Chi knowledge is required and movements are adaptable to any level of physical ability.
+Everyone who is willing to learn is welcome!

 Qi Gong.
 Wednesdays 1:00 PM $5.00 per class.